 This reason is rather conspicuous.
 In case you hear loud, weird noises while you switch the AC on, it indicates a faulty AC compressor.
 Besides, it could also indicate a problem with the pressure of the refrigerant.
 Also, chances are that you have been using the wrong kind of compressor lubricant.
 Make sure that the noise isn’t issuing from the engine.
 Make sure that the noise isn’t coming from the engine.
 Else, it’s not a compressor issue.
 In either case, get it checked ASAP.

-Loss of cooling or heat could also be because of bacteria build up.
-There is a possibility that mold, or bacteria, or mildew may have accumulated onto the evaporator coils.
-The clear symptom if this problem is weird smell in the cabin.
+Loss of cooling or heat could also be because of bacteria buildup.
+There is a possibility that mold, bacteria, or mildew may have accumulated on the evaporator coils.
+The clear symptom if this problem is a weird smell in the cabin.